Enkel-Mobile-Developer/test2/README.md

 # test2
-Find the unique values in the array
+Find the unique values in the file